maginium/module-framework/src/Token/README.md

 The Token Manager Module provides a comprehensive solution for managing access tokens across different user roles, including customers, admins, and
 API keys.
 It integrates with Magento’s native services to handle token creation, revocation, and management in a secure and scalable manner.

-This module is designed for use in the Pixicommerce framework and provides services for managing the lifecycle of authentication tokens for various user types, ensuring secure access to APIs and resources.
+This module is designed for use in the Maginium framework and provides services for managing the lifecycle of authentication tokens for various user types, ensuring secure access to APIs and resources.

 Features • Customer Token Management: • Create and revoke customer access tokens. • Integrates with Magento’s custom user context and token issuer for